-Southern France is a heaven for archaeologists because the region has been continuously inhabited by mankind for tens of thousands of years.
+Southern France is a heaven for archaeologists, as the region has been continuously inhabited by mankind for tens of thousands of years.

 ALBI

-Although the area around the town of Albi has been inhabited since the Bronze Age, significant urban growth only began around 1040, when the Pont Vieux [Old Bridge] was built.
-The town became rich at this time thanks to trade and tolls for the use of the bridge.
+While the area around the town of Albi has been inhabited since the Bronze Age, it was not until the construction of the Pont Vieux [Old Bridge], around 1040 that significant urban expansion took place.
+The town’s prosperity grew due to increased trade and tolls collected from the use of the bridge.

-In the aftermath of the Albigensian Crusade, Bishop Bernard de Castanet (1240-1317) ordered the construction of the Cathédrale Ste-Cécile [Cathedral of St Cecilia] and the Palais Épiscopal de la Berbie [Episcopal Palace of Berbie].
-With the huge castle-like edifice, the bishop intended to remind the surviving remnants of Catharism (and all those who would later be tempted by heresy) to the power of the Christian church.
-The complex is a fine example of the Languedoc-style red brick architecture.
+After the Albigensian Crusade, launched against the Cathars, a new Christian religious movement, Bishop Bernard de Castanet (1240-1317) commissioned the construction of the Cathédrale Ste-Cécile [Cathedral of St Cecilia] and the Palais Épiscopal de la Berbie [Episcopal Palace of Berbie].
+The bishop’s intension in constructing the grand castle-like complex was to assert the authority of the Christian church and remind the surviving Cathars, as well as future heretics, of its power.
+The complex exemplifies the distinctive Languedoc-style red brick architecture.

 Cathédrale Ste-Cécile

-The most important work of art in the cathedral is the huge apocalyptic fresco of the Jugement Dernier [Last Judgement] painted at the end of the 15th century.
-As a result of the construction of a new chapel behind the fresco in 1693, its central part, including the figure of Christ rendering judgement, was destroyed.
-The upper part of the painting depicts a series of angels, below them apostles dressed in white, and finally various saints, clerics and monks.
+The cathedral’s most significant masterpiece is the Jugement Dernier [Last Judgement], a massive apocalyptic fresco painted at the end of the 15th century.
+Unfortunately, the construction of a new chapel behind the fresco in 1693 led to the destruction of its central part, including the figure of Christ rendering judgement.
+The upper section of the painting features angels, followed by apostles dressed in white, and various saints, clerics and monks.
 In the middle of the fresco, sinners are being judged, and the book hanging around their necks contains their good and bad deeds.
-The bottom part represents hell, which is organized into seven segments that correspond to the seven deadly sins.
+At the bottom, the fresco portrays hell, organized into seven sections that correspond to the seven deadly sins.

-The namesake of the cathedral, St Cecilia of Rome, is one of the most famous virgin martyrs of the early Christian church.
-According to a 5th-century legend, despite her vow of virginity to God, her parents forced her to marry a pagan nobleman.
-During her wedding, she sang to God in her heart, so she was later declared the saint of music and musicians.
-The pious Cecilia first converted her husband and then his brother to the Christian faith.
-Throughout her life, she distributed her possessions to the poor, which enraged the local prefect, who ordered her to be burned.
-When the flames did not harm her, he ordered her beheading.
-After being struck three times on the neck with an axe, she lived for three days.
-Later, in the 9th century, her remains were found undecayed.
-The St Cecilia chapel of the cathedral contains her reliquary and a statue with three scars on the back of its neck.
+St Cecilia of Rome, after whom the cathedral is named, is among the most famous virgin martyrs of the early Christian church.
+According to a legend from the 5th century, her parents forced her to marry a pagan nobleman despite her vow of virginity to God.
+During her wedding, she sang to God in her heart, which led her to be declared the patron saint of music and musicians.
+The devout Cecilia first converted her husband, then his brother to the Christian faith.
+She spent her life giving her possessions to the poor, which angered the local prefect, who ordered her execution by burning.
+However, the flames did not harm her, so she was beheaded.
+Despite being struck three times on the neck with an axe, she lived for three days.
+In the 9th century, her remains were discovered undecayed.
+The St Cecilia chapel in the cathedral houses her reliquary and a statue with three scars on the back of its neck.

 Musée Henri de Toulouse-Lautrec

-The Musée Henri de Toulouse-Lautrec [Henri de Toulouse-Lautrec Museum] is located in the former bishop’s palace, Palais de la Berbie.
-Comte Henri de Toulouse–Lautrec was born in Albi in 1864.
-At the age of 13, he broke his right femur, while at the age of 14, he broke his left femur.
-The fractures did not heal properly, probably due to an unknown genetic disorder, and his legs did not grow afterwards.
-Hence, his torso developed to adult size while his legs remain child-sized.
-Nevertheless, thanks to his immeasurable willpower and toughness, he was able to unfold his exceptional artistic abilities.
-He moved to Paris in 1882 and, through his work, captured many snapshots of the city’s late-19th-century bohemian way of life.
-Alcoholism and syphilis led to his early death at the age of 36.
+The Musée Henri de Toulouse-Lautrec [Henri de Toulouse-Lautrec Museum] is situated in the former bishop’s palace, Palais de la Berbie.
+Comte Henri de Toulouse–Lautrec, who was born in Albi in 1864, broke his right femur at the age of 13 and his left femur at the age of 14.
+The fractures did not heal properly and caused his legs to remain child-sized, while his torso grew to adult size, likely due to an unknown genetic disorder.
+Despite this, his exceptional artistic abilities flourished due to his immeasurable willpower and toughness.
+Moving to Paris in 1882, he captured many snapshots of the city’s late-19th-century bohemian way of life through his work.
+Sadly, alcoholism and syphilis led to his untimely death at the age of 36.

-The museum houses the most complete permanent collection of Albi’s most celebrated son, donated by his mother – it holds more than 1,000 original works, covering his artistic development from early post-impressionist paintings to depictions of the Parisian nightlife.
-In addition to the early paintings of his mother, the most popular exhibits are the famous scenes from Parisian brothels and posters for the Moulin-Rouge.
-His bold, eye-catching posters did a lot to elevate lithography into a significant art form.
+The museum boasts the most comprehensive permanent collection of the works of Albi’s most renowned son, which were donated by his mother.
+It comprises over 1,000 original works, spanning his artistic career from early post-impressionist paintings to depictions of the Parisian nightlife.
+In addition to the early paintings of his mother, among the museum’s most popular exhibits are his famous depictions of scenes from Parisian brothels and posters for the Moulin-Rouge.
+His striking and bold posters contributed significantly to the elevation of lithography into an art form.

 Sources